Types of Opal

 Doublet Opals

 Doublet opals can have a wide range of striking, beautiful color play and flash.
-A doublet opal is comprised of two layers, a top layer of real, natural opal bonded to a bottom layer of darker stone.
+A doublet opal is composed of two layers, a top layer of real, natural opal bonded to a bottom layer of darker stone.
 Natural Australian ironstone or black onyx is often used for this second layer.
 The addition of the darker material can give the visual effect of deeper, saturated colors, like a black opal.
 The Opal Man makes doublet opals here in the shop.

 In the picture shown here, the two layers of the doublet are distinctly visible.